Skip to main content

 Continuing Education

-• Early Interventionists and Early Childhood Educators: This webinar offers CE credits through the Early Intervention Training Program (EITP) at the University of Illinois
+• Early Interventionists and Early Childhood Educators: This webinar offers 1.5 continuing education (CE) credits through the Early Intervention Training Program (EITP) at the University of Illinois.
+Eligibility for CE credit will close on 4/2/26

-• Social Workers, Licensed Professional Counselors, and Licensed Marriage and Family Therapists: Approval to provide 1.5 CE credits for Social Work, LPCs, and LMFTs from the University of Texas at Austin, Steve Hicks School of Social Work has been received.
-Check with your state licensing agency for reciprocity and/or credit approval if licensed for other professions or in one of the following states: CO, FL, HI, IA, KS, KY, MI, NY, ND, OH, OK
+• Social Workers, Licensed Professional Counselors, and Licensed Marriage and Family Therapists: This webinar has been approved for 1.5 continuing education (CE) credits from the University of Texas at Austin, Steve Hicks School of Social Work.
+Check with your state licensing agency for reciprocity and/or credit approval if licensed for other professions or in one of the following states: CO, FL, HI, IA, KS, KY, MI, NY, ND, OH, OK Eligibility for CE credit will close on 4/2/26

 • Certificate of attendance